 (iii) Resources with an Outage Scheduler nature of work “New Equipment Energization”;

-(c) For Load Resources, the available capacity for each hour using the COP for the first seven days and considering Resources with a COP Resource Status of ONRGL, ONCLR, or ONRL;
+(c) For Load Resources, the available capacity for each hour using the COP for the first seven days and considering Resources with a COP Resource Status of ONL;

+(d) The total capability of Resources available to provide the following Ancillary Service combinations, using COPs submitted by QSEs for the first seven days and capped by the COP limits for individual Resources.
+A Resource’s capability shall only be included in the sums below if the Resource Status allows the Resource to provide at least one of the Ancillary Services within the sum:

+(i) Capacity to provide Reg-Up, irrespective of whether it is capable of providing any other Ancillary Service;

+(ii) Capacity to provide RRS, irrespective of whether it is capable of providing any other Ancillary Service;

+(iii) Capacity to provide ECRS, irrespective of whether it is capable of providing any other Ancillary Service;

+(iv) Capacity to provide Non-Spin, irrespective of whether it is capable of providing any other Ancillary Service;

+(v) Capacity to provide Reg-Up, RRS, or both, irrespective of whether it is capable of providing ECRS or Non-Spin;

+(vi) Capacity to provide Reg-Up, RRS, ECRS, or any combination, irrespective of whether it is capable of providing Non-Spin;

+(vii) Capacity to provide Reg-Up, RRS, ECRS, Non-Spin, or any combination; and

+(viii) Capacity to provide Reg-Down;

-(d) Forecast Demand for each hour described in Section 3.2.2, Demand Forecasts;
+(e) Forecast Demand for each hour described in Section 3.2.2, Demand Forecasts;

-(e) Ancillary Service requirements for the Operating Day and subsequent days, updated daily;
+(f) Ancillary Service requirements for the Operating Day and subsequent days, updated daily;

-(f) Transmission constraints that have a high probability of being binding in Security-Constrained Economic Dispatch (SCED) or Day-Ahead Market (DAM) given the forecasted system conditions for each week including the effects of any transmission or Resource Outages.
+(g) Transmission constraints that have a high probability of being binding in Security-Constrained Economic Dispatch (SCED) or Day-Ahead Market (DAM) given the forecasted system conditions for each week including the effects of any transmission or Resource Outages.
 The binding constraints may not be updated every hour;

-(g) For Generation Resources, the available Off-Line Resource capacity that can be started for each hour, using the COP for the first seven days and considering Resources with a COP Resource Status of OFF or OFFNS and temporal constraints; and
+(h) For Generation Resources, the available Off-Line Resource capacity that can be started for each hour, using the COP for the first seven days and considering Resources with a COP Resource Status of OFF and temporal constraints; and

-(h) Following each Hourly Reliability Unit Commitment (HRUC), the available On-Line capacity from Generation Resources, based on Real-Time telemetry, for which the COP Resource Status is OFF, OUT, or EMR for all hours within the HRUC Study Period.
+(i) Following each Hourly Reliability Unit Commitment (HRUC), the available On-Line capacity from Generation Resources, based on Real-Time telemetry, for which the COP Resource Status is OFF, OUT, or EMR for all hours within the HRUC Study Period.
 The available On-Line capacity will consider those Resources with a Real-Time Resource Status listed in paragraph (5)(b)(i) of Section 3.9.1 excluding SHUTDOWN.